Pan-Canadian-Genome-Library/pcgl-authz/docs/service-registration.md

 # Service registration

-In order to call the authorization API, PCGL services need to be registered with the authorization service.
-The authz service maintains a secret store in Vault with tokens for each service.
-When processing an API call, the authz service verifies the identity of the calling service by matching a provided X-Service-Token with the Vault secret store.
+In order to enable authorization decisions, PCGL services need to be registered with the authorization service.
+This registration defines the actions implemented by the service, and generates a UUID for enabling service-to-service authorization.

 ## API spec